ygemici/osz/loader/README.md

         there too, and put your [environment variables](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) there.
         If you use a different name than "sys/core" for your kernel, specify "kernel=" in it.

-Alternatively you can copy an uncompressed INITRD into the whole partition using your fs only, leaving FAT filesystem entirely out.
+Alternatively you can copy an uncompressed INITRD into the whole partition using your fs only, leaving FAT file system entirely out.
 You can also create an Option ROM out of INITRD (on BIOS there's not much space ~64-96k, but on EFI it can be 16M).

 3. copy the BOOTBOOT loader on the boot partition: